 23 - A Trip Through Adventureland 18:51

-One of the most facinating features of early Disneyland was the jungle river boat ride in Adventureland.
+One of the most fascinating features of early Disneyland was the jungle river boat ride in Adventureland.
 During the opening day telecast, audiences received but a brief glimpse of this exciting attraction, so Walt presented an in-depth look at the development, design and construction of the Jungle Cruise during a special segment of his weekly series.

 - Tomorrowland in TV Land -